• Skip to primary navigation

 The base is a little bit different from the usual.
 I wanted to make a nutritious, gluten-free cheesecake base that didn't require a ton of ingredients.

-So, to make the crust, I used a mix of NINE Berry & Chia Seed Bars, almond flour and coconut oil.
+So, to make the crust, I used a mix of nuts such as almonds, walnuts and cashew nuts, almond flour, and coconut oil.

 The crust comes together in less than 2 minutes, all you need to do is mix together all ingredients in a food processor, until you get a crumbly sand mixture.